Bruny Surin: Career

 At the Atlanta Olympics, the Canadian relay team were not favoured, although they had won almost all of the titles available during the previous two years, but they had done it in absence of the United States team.
 However, in the 4 × 100 m relay final, the Canadian team beat United States by almost half a second, establishing itself the best relay team in the world.
 Surin also reached the semifinal of 100 m in the same competition.

 Surin and the Canadian team won a gold medal again at the 1997 World Championships and a silver medal at the 1998 Goodwill Games.
 He was also seventh in 100 m at the 1997 World Championships and won a silver medal in 100 m at the 1999 World Championships.
 His time matched Donovan Bailey's Canadian record of 9.84.
 At the time, this was the fastest losing time in a 100 m race.

-At the 2000 Summer Olympics, Surin, one of the gold medal favorites, had not fully recovered from a leg injury sustained at the Canadian championships earlier that summer, and was eliminated in the semifinals of the 100m after slowing down visibly in pain and walking the rest of the way through the finish line.
+At the 2000 Summer Olympics, Surin, one of the gold medal favorites, had not fully recovered from a leg injury sustained at the Canadian championships earlier that summer, and was eliminated in the semifinals of the 100 m after slowing down visibly in pain and walking the rest of the way through the finish line.
 His last major championship race was in the semifinals of the 100 m at the 2001 World Championships, where he injured himself again and was pushed off the track in a wheelchair.

 In 2009, Surin became the new Canadian 50 metres record holder (40-45 age group) with a time of 6.15s at the McGill Open.

 In May 2022, Surin was named Team Canada's chef de mission for the 2024 Olympics in Paris.

+Track records

+As of 9 September 2024, Surin holds the following track records for 100 metres.